Rod97/java-bank/README.md

 	4. Active Accounts
 	5. Pending Accounts

-The following script should be enough to create the tables as the Java application expects them `code`
+The following script should be enough to create the tables as the Java application expects them:
+---
+`code`